tamu-edu/it-cloud-docs/src/cloud/azure/student_subscriptions.md

 5. Review the offer terms and complete enrollment.

 After enrollment, sign in to the [Azure portal](https://portal.azure.com) with your personal Microsoft account.
 Your Azure for Students subscription should appear under **Subscriptions**.

+## Transfer an existing Azure for Students subscription

+If you created an Azure for Students subscription with your TAMU NetID, transfer it to a personal Microsoft account.
+The transfer removes the subscription from the TAMU Azure tenant and associates it with your personal Microsoft account.
+For instructions, see [Transfer an existing personal subscription](/cloud/azure/personal_subscriptions.md#transfer-an-existing-personal-subscription).